-· · · · · · · · · · · · · · · · · · · •

-Domain: Leadership and De cision N laking

-lm plementa ation Stat tus

-Indicator Examples or Evidence of Practice Not Partially Eully.
-Data Sources/Supporting Evidence

-yet ВА Fully

-3. The school has a key person who oversees, coordinates and monitors the implementation of best practices for inclusive education for all SWDs.
+Domain: Leadership and Decision Making Im plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В Α , 3.
+The school has a key person who oversees, coordinates and monitors the implementation of best practices for inclusive education for all SWDs.
 There are clearly identified roles and responsibilities for the key person (e.g., ongoing communication, data analysis and progress monitoring of BPIE goals).
 The key person is responsible for oversight and coordination of goals and action steps related to inclusive best practices.
-The key person is identified in various school documents, such as: Staff roster; Professional Learning Community (PLC) minutes; Team planning logs; Staff handbook; School website; and Newsletters. > CCT/Best Buddies ESE SF's push in to Dept PLCs

-, including the role and responsibility of key person.
-Sched key person who oversees inclusive practices. ule or con nmunicatio on log of a ctivities/n neetings of key person.
-Samples of documents
+The key person is identified in various school documents, such as: Staff roster; Professional Learning Community (PLC) minutes; Team planning logs; Staff handbook; School website; and Newsletters.
+PLCs MTSS meetings , including the role and responsibility of key person.
+Sched key person who oversees inclusive practices. ule or con nmunicatio on log of a ectivities/r neetings of key person.
+Samples of documents Note: steps.
 Note: Aligns with District BPIE Indicator #6.
-Progre ess monitoring toward attainment of BPIE goals will occur a fter the s chool's ini tial BPIE a ssessmen t and development of priority goals/action steps.
+Progress monitoring toward attainment of BPIE goals will occur after the school's initial BPIE assessment and development of priority goals/action steps.
+Comm Comments:

-Comm ents:

-Domain: Leadership and De cision N 1aking lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 4.
+Domain: Leadership and De cision M 1aking Implementation Status Indicator Examples or Evidence of Practice Not Pai ially Fully Data Sources/Supporting Evidence yet ВА , 4.
 School administrators advocate for all SWDs to have the same school choice options as students without disabilities to ensure all SWDs receive educational services in their neighborhood school or school of choice.
 The principal contacts the district to obtain information about SWDs who do not attend the school because of the type or severity of their disability or perceived lack of services available at the school.
 The principal requests services and supports to follow SWDs in the school.
 The school has a diverse student population that reflects the full range of students who live in the neighborhood school zone, including those with significant disabilities.
 The school is equipped to provide educational services to all students.
 Families perceive the school as being able to address their child's needs, regardless of the type or severity of disability.
-Survey Results Sugge school administrator requests for information (e.g., emails, memo s) to the o district offi ice, roster of SWDs in school's zone who are not attending the allocat disenfr at scho ing resources for all SWDs to receive educat ranchisement from the communities within vools based on their exceptionality, unintende ndicator addresses the practice of placing SWDs in schools cional services in their neighborhood school or school of ch which they live and lack opportunities to build natural relat ed consequences include further isolation of students with without disabilities.
-Please see the Appendices: Glossary of oice.
-Stud ionships a significan ents who mong the disabilitie are transp students es and bar orted to a in the ass riers to so attend other schools are at risk of igned school.
-With the practice of placing SWDs cheduling SWDs into heterogeneous classrooms
+Administration and Support Staff are familiar with SWDs and their needs Ongoing consultation with program specialists.
+Suggested Measures: Documentation of school administrator requests for information (e.g., emails, memos) to the district office, roster of SWDs in school's zone who are not attending the school. and all Note: Aligns with District BPIE Indicator #3.
+This indicator addresses the practice of placing SWDs in schools based primarily on exceptionality, label or services needed, rather than identifying and allocating resources for all SWDs to receive educational services in their neighborhood school or school of choice.
+Students who are transported to attend other schools are at risk of lisenfranchisement from the communities within which they live and lack opportunities to build natural relationships among the students in the assigned school.
+With the practice of placing SWDs at schools based on their exceptionality, unintended consequences include further isolation of students with significant disabilities and barriers to scheduling SWDs into heterogeneous classrooms that have natural proportions of students with and without disabilities.
+Please see the Appendices: Glossary of Terms section for definition of the above term natural proportions.